rtous/sert/README.md

 ## ANNEX.
 Use a "universal" job script

 Instead of having a job script for each one of your experiments it's a good practice to use a unique job script (with the cluster directives) that calls conventional bash scripts for your experiments.
 You still need to write the bash scripts but they are not cluster-specific, you can use them in your local environment too, this is the point.

-## 8. Amb launcher (per no haver de canviar els que ja tinc)

-To avoid writting cluster-like versions for all your script you can use the launch.sh script:
+In this repo there's an example, launch.sh.
+It's used this way:

-	sbatch launch.sh example_launcher_job.sh
+	sbatch -A gpu -p gpu -q small_gpu --gres=gpu:1 launch.sh example_launcher_job.sh

-	(la sourtida està al slurm... al punt des d'on ell llença)
+You